 Avoiding gold plating is easier than avoiding scope creep.
 Below are a few guidelines to help you avoid gold plating:

-- You should never allow team member to add any extra function or features to the product without approval.
+- Never allow the team members to add any extra features to the product without approval.

-- As a project manager, you should also avoid it.
+- As a project manager, just avoid it.

-- You must establish proper communication lines within the project team.
+- Establish open communication lines within the team.

 You must monitor the scope baseline for any slippage.
 Control the communication and review every change request.
 Do not implement the change unless the concerned authority approves it.
 Avoiding scope creep and gold plating is easy if team members are disciplined and follow the ground rules.

 Changes happen all the time in projects.
 These changes may or may not be desirable, but changes due to scope creep and gold plating fall under the “undesirable” category.
 Changes due to these practices are known as uncontrolled change and you must keep them from happening.
 Managing scope creep and gold plating is a key part of scope management.